 The Bank or the Homeowner can serve discovery on the other side.
 The purpose is to try and strengthen their position.
 They have 30 days to respond.
 Accordingly, if they fail to respond, a Motion to Compel can be filed.

 A. Interrogatories.
-A List of questions sent to an opposing party that must be answered under oath.
+Questions sent to an opposing party that are answered under oath.

 B. Request for Production.
-A list of documents requested by an opposing party that the other side is required to produce.
+Documents requested by an opposing party that the other side is required to produce.

 C. Request for Admissions.
-These are statements that the Opposing Party is required to admit or deny .
+Statements that the Opposing Party is required to admit or deny .

 While most Homeowners are not knowledgeable about the Process, is it better that their case is handled by a Defense Attorney.